David J. Helfand

 About

-David J. Helfand, a faculty member at Columbia University for forty-one years, served nearly half of that time as Chair of the Department of Astronomy.
+David J. Helfand, a faculty member at Columbia University for 48 years, served nearly half of that time as Chair of the Department of Astronomy.
 He is the author of over 200 scientific publications and has mentored 22 PhD students, but most of his pedagogical efforts have been aimed at teaching science to non-science majors.
-He instituted the first change in Columbia’s Core Curriculum in 60 years by introducing science to all first-year students.
+He instituted the first change in Columbia’s famed Core Curriculum in 75 years by introducing the course Frontiers of Science, now required for all first-year students.